balantaim/spring-computerstore/README.md

 1. Install Java 21 LTS (OpenJDK Corretto)
 2. Connect to your MySQL DB
 3. Connect to Stripe via api key (The demo uses test key for all environments)
-4. Select profile from "application.properties" (test/prod profile)
+4. Select profile from "application.properties" (test/benc/prod profile)
-5. Optional: Add Database url, user and pass as VM options to prod profile: " -DB_URL=url -DB_NAME=user -DB_PASSWORD=pass"
+5. Optional: Add Database url, user and pass as VM options to prod profile: " --DB_URL=url --DB_NAME=user --DB_PASSWORD=pass --STRIPE_SECRET_KEY=key --STRIPE_WEBHOOK_SECRET=secret"
 6. Test the project in your favorite IDE
 7. Use prod profile in the application.properties: spring.profiles.active=prod
 8. Create execution jar from the terminal by using: